 Expected results Output Indicators

 6.2.
 Awareness of the scientific community A special section on the Belgian Clearing House on "Frequently Asked

 and other stakeholders on the Nagoya Questions on the Nagoya Protocol" has been developed and is updated

 Protocol is raised. regularly

 Number of fliers

 Number of information sessions

+Activities

-6.2.1. information sessions are organised6.2.2. development of section on NP in CHM.6.2.3.
-Further actions will depend on the decisions during COP11 and NP COP/MOP1
+6.2.1. information sessions are organised

+6.2.2. development of section on NP in CHM.

+6.2.3.Further actions will depend on the

+decisions during COP11 and NP COP/MOP1
-Operation Missions Total

-IR 1 6.1.
+Operation Missions Total IR 1 6.1.
 The RBINS and DGD are familiar with the obligations under the Nagoya Protocol.

-6.1.1 A flyer has been developed about "the Nagoya Protocol and implication for collecting species in non-European countries".
-5500 5500

-6.1.2 One to 2 briefing papers will be prepared each year

-6.1.3 to attend meetings to get acquainted with the Protocol of Nagoya and to follow up developments
+1000 1000 6.1.1 A flyer has been developed about "the Nagoya Protocol and implication for collecting species in non-European countries".
+6.1.2 One to 2 briefing papers will be prepared each year 6.1.3 to attend meetings to get acquainted with the Protocol of Nagoya and to follow up developments 1000 1000 IR2 6.2.

-IR2 6.2.
 Awareness of the scientific community and other stakeholders on the Nagoya Protocol is raised.

-6.2.1 information sessions are organised 13500 6000 19500

-6.2.2 development of section on NP in CHM

-6.2.3 Further actions
+6.2.1 information sessions are organised 9000 6000 15000 6.2.2 development of section on NP in CHM 6.2.3 Further actions Total 16000

-Subtotals 19000 6000 25000

-Total 25000

-Salaries 17,163

-Total with salaries 42,163 €

-7. Programme coordination and management
+Specific objective 7: Programme coordination and management

-The year 2016 will be a consolidation and a further development and extension of the networks, modalities and systems established by the coordinator for a results-based coordination and management of CEBioS in the framework of the starting 10 year strategy 2014-2023, phase I (2014-2018).
+The year 2017 will be a transition towards the last year of the five year plan, 2018 and a further development and extension of the networks, modalities and systems established by the coordinator for a results-based coordination and management of CEBioS in the framework of the starting 10 year strategy 2014-2023, phase I (2014-2018).
+The mid-term evaluation will be carried out in 2017.